IreliaTable/irelia/documentation/translations.md

 Polish code _pl-PL_, the library will first try _pl-PL_, then _pl_, and then will fallback to a default language _en_ (https://www.i18next.com/principles/translation-resolution).

-All language variants (e.g., _fr-FR_, _pl-PL_, _en-UK_) are supported if Grist can find a main language resource file.
-For example, to support a _fr-FR_ language code, Grist expects to have at least _fr.client.json_ file.
-The main language file will be used as a default fallback for all French language codes like _fr-FR_ or _fr-CA_, in case there is no resource file for a specif variant (like `fr-CA.client.json`) or some keys are missing from the variant file.
+All language variants (e.g., _fr-FR_, _pl-PL_, _en-UK_) are supported if Irelia can find a main language resource file.
+For example, to support a _fr-FR_ language code, Irelia expects to have at least _fr.client.json_ file.
+The main language file will be used as a default fallback for all French language codes like _fr-FR_ or _fr-CA_, in case there is no resource file for a specific variant (like `fr-CA.client.json`) or some keys are missing from the variant file.

-Here is an example of a language resource file `en.client.json` currently used by Grist:
+Here is an example of a language resource file `en.client.json` currently used by Irelia:

 ```json
 {